 - Source Citations: Each fact or piece of information should be consistently cited with a complete and well-placed source citation.
 ICAPGen does not require any particular citation style as long as it is consistently used.
 The citations should include enough information for the source used to be easily located.

 - Transcriptions, Abstractions, and/or Translations (if in a language other than English): Transcriptions, abstracts, or translations of key records that identify or link generations need to be within the body of the report.
 Large documents should be abstracted.

 - Summary: A summary of research results is required in every four-generation report.
-It should include a recapitulation of the research objective with conclusions made during the research process that are based on solid evidence and sound research methodology.
-Researchers decide placement of summaries according to individual preference.
+It should include a recapitulation of the research objective with conclusions made during the research process that is based on solid evidence and sound research methodology.
+Researchers decide the placement of summaries according to individual preference.
 For example, summaries can be placed:

 - after the statement of the research objective as a preview of research results.

 - at the end of each individual generation to conclude the section.

 - at the end of the report as a discussion that includes all four generations.

 - Future Research Recommendations: Should be specific and applicable to the stated goal or related to a new goal.
 They should also include the reason for each search.
 These recommendations set the direction for future work.